ocean-internet/how-to-ai-augmented-ladr/STEP_02.md

-# Step 02: Single Stage ADR
+# Step 02: Single-Stage ADR

 **Branch**: `step-02-single-stage-adr`
 **Goal**: Generate a complete ADR (including title) from a context statement, using a local model (Ollama) and the MADR